onatkaya/reddit_script/README.md

 ![Examplar Workflow of The Script](https://github.com/onatkaya/reddit_script/blob/master/screenshot1.PNG?raw=true) <br /> *Examplar Workflow of The Script*

-Important Note: The authentication credentials ("client_id" and "client_secret") are hidden at the file "config.py", and that file is not shared on here for privacy concerns.
+Important Note: The authentication credentials (`client_id` and `client_secret`) are hidden at the file `config.py`, and that file is not shared on here for privacy concerns.
 Please make a request to see it fully working with credentials.
 Otherwise, user has to add their own details.

-# Future plans
+## Future plans

-* Add new features
+* Adding new features
-* Improve speed/decrease latency.
+* Improving speed/decreasing latency.